Driftwood2D/Driftwood/README.md

 A Linux binary release is made from source by running ```make release```, and is placed in the newly created ```release/``` directory.
 Making Windows binaries is not currently documented, but we make them using using [pyinstaller](http://www.pyinstaller.org/).

+For development testing, you can run ```python3 src``` from the top directory to run the engine from source without compiling.